Skip to content

 3.3 Inference

-MindOCR inference supports Ascend310/Ascend310P devices, supports MindSpore Lite and ACL inference backend.
+MindOCR inference supports Ascend310/Ascend310P devices and adopts MindSpore Lite inference backend.
 Inference Tutorial gives detailed steps on how to run inference with MindOCR, which include mainly three steps: environment preparation, model conversion, and inference.

 3.3.1 Environment Preparation

-Please refer to the environment installation for more information, and pay attention to selecting the ACL/Lite environment based on the model.
+Please refer to the environment installation for more information.

 3.3.2 Model Conversion